raspberrychris/paddleboardmaster/content/post/dddd.md

 ---
-# Common-Defined params
-title: "Example article title"
+title: Example article title
-date: "2017-08-21"
+date: 2017-08-21
-description: "Example article description"
+description: Example article description
 categories:
-  - "Category 1"
+- Category 1
-  - "Category 2"
+- Category 2
 tags:
-  - "Test"
+- Test
-  - "Another test"
+- Another test
-menu: main # Optional, add page to a menu.
-Options: main, side, footer

-# Theme-Defined params
-thumbnail: "img/placeholder.png" # Thumbnail image
+thumbnail: img/placeholder.png
-lead: "Example lead - highlighted near the title" # Lead text
+lead: Example lead - highlighted near the title
-comments: false # Enable Disqus comments for specific page
+comments: false
-authorbox: true # Enable authorbox for specific page
+authorbox: true
-pager: true # Enable pager navigation (prev/next) for specific page
+pager: true
-toc: true # Enable Table of Contents for specific page
+toc: true
-mathjax: true # Enable MathJax for specific page
+mathjax: true
-sidebar: "right" # Enable sidebar (on the right side) per page
+sidebar: right
-widgets: # Enable sidebar widgets in given order per page
+widgets:
-  - "search"
+- search
-  - "recent"
+- recent
-  - "taglist"
+- taglist
+menu:
+  main: {}
+draft: true

 ---
 Hugo uses the excellent [Go][] [html/template][gohtmltemplate] library for its template engine.
 It is an extremely lightweight engine that provides a very small amount of logic.
 In our experience that it is just the right amount of